-Students are required to report any changes in the physical address within 5-7 days of the move to the University.
+During EACH move of physical location, housing, or accommodation while studying at the University, students are required to report address change within 5-7 work days.
 Go to student GoldLink account, and update the mailing address.
-The Office of International Student Services receives the notification, and is required to report the address in SEVIS, where appropriate.
+The International Center receives the notification, and is required to report the address in SEVIS, where appropriate.

-When you plan to visit home during the next university break or summer vacation, be sure to check the “Before You Travel Checklist” and make an appointment with ISS at least one week before you are scheduled to leave to get your I-20 signed for travel.
-As always, ISS is available to guide you with any questions or concern you may have.
-Please come and visit Blum Union Suite 210!
+When you plan to visit or travel to home country during the next university winter break or summer vacation, be sure to check the “Before You Travel Checklist” and make an appointment with International Center at least one week before you are scheduled to leave to get your I-20 signed for travel.
+As always, International Center is available to guide you with any questions or concern you may have.
+Please come and visit Blum Union Suite 210.

-If students on F1 or J1 visa travels outside of the United States during the break, please print out the new I-94 at the link HERE.
-Keep a copy for your records, and bring one copy of the I-94 to ISS Office in Blum Union Room 210.
+If students on F1 or J1 visa travels outside of the United States during the break, please print out the most recent I-94 card (click HERE).
+Keep a copy for your records, and bring one copy of the I-94 to International Center Office in Blum Union Room 210.
 Deadline is the first Friday during the 1st week of classes.

 The University requires any students, staff or faculty who spent time for a total of six weeks or longer outside of the United States during school break are expected to complete the TB assessment form HERE.
 Print, and submit completed form to Esry Health Center in Blum Room 203.

-The University is SMOKE and ALCOHOL free.
-Therefore, students, staff and faculty are prohibited from smoking or drinking alcohol on university property, including on-campus residence halls.
+The University strongly enforces SMOKE and ALCOHOL free policy.
+Therefore, students, staff and faculty are prohibited from smoking (cigarette, cigar, etc.) or drinking alcohol on university property, including on-campus residence halls.
 Be responsible of yours and others’ safety and wellbeing.